vseryakov/alpinejs-app/README.md

 - `app.savePath(options)`

-  Saves the given component in the history as `/name/param/param2/param3/...`, this is called on every `component:create` event for main components.
+  Saves the given component in the history as `/name/param1/param2/param3/...`.

+  It is called on every `component:create` event for main components as a microtask, meaning immediate callbacks have a chance to modify the behaviour.

 - `app.parsePath(path, dflt)`